ZhengPeng0115/Graduation-Project/README.md

-# Graduation-Project
+# Internship-Project
-Master graduation project about alarm reduction in NICU
+Internship project about alarm reduction in NICU